 Vit.
 C is also at good levels (25% of RDA) and when consumed fresh its effect is maximized in combination with other veggies (e.g. tomatoes).
 Vit.
 A is common for purslane as well.
 The green is with a low calorific value of 20 kcal per 100g and is also a good source of Magnesium (19% of RDA).
 People with kidney stones issues, however, need to be more careful as it contains some oxalate.

 In summary, for 2 people I would suggest 4 large eggs (I break them directly in the pan heated with a t.s. of EVOO, to keep their flavours and texture more intact) and 2 handfuls of chopped purslane.
 A fine drizzle of an EVOO with pronounced characteristics just before serving the dish.
-Oregano, paprika and sea salt go as per one’s taste, yet I would go for a more generous approach to give that richness and lusciousness of the seasonal eggs as only the sunny Summer could do for us.
+Oregano, paprika and sea salt join as per one’s taste, yet I would go for this triple and more generous approach to give extra richness and lusciousness to the seasonal eggs – as only the sunny Summer could do for us.

 A generous handful of purslane leaves that I add on top of the mixed pasta and sauce, along with 1-2 t.s. of grated Parmigiano Reggiano.
-What makes a true difference and adds some vigor and freshness is an EVOO with pronounced characteristics for a final touch.
+What makes a true difference and adds some vigor and freshness is an EVOO with pronounced characteristics, for that special final touch!
 In this case I chose Amfissis early harvest from Pelion with well-expressed herbaceous and fresh cut grass notes on the nose and some ripe tomato and green apple on the palate.
 This oil has a medium Pungency that complements ideally the tomato sauce.

 Purslane is a versatile green, it could enrich many different dishes with its green freshness and nutritious benefits.
 Its deliciousness is enormous and creative imagination flies high too.